bhuh12/vue-router-tab/docs/api/README.md

 - Type of return value:
   - `{String}` When the leave type is `unload`, provide a prompt message for the browser to leave.
   - `{Promise}` Other types, `resolve` to leave, `reject` to prevent leaving

+### `pageComp.pageScroller`

+**Scroll element selector** inside the page, the scroll position will be restored when the cached tab is reactivated.

+When the value is an array, multiple scroll bars in the page can be applied.

+- type: `String | Array`

 ### `vm.$tabs`